-It has been 50 years since the late Gene Wilder took us to a world of pure imagination in the 1971 classic Willy Wonka and the Chocolate Factory, and in a little more than a year from now, Timothée Chalamet will take us back to where it all began for Roald Dahl’s beloved chocolatier.
-In the very near future, one of Hollywood’s brightest stars will don the iconic coat and top hat (and hopefully cane) as he stars in Wonka, an origin story for Willy Wonka and how he came to be the most famous candy maker of all time.
+It has been more than 50 years since the late Gene Wilder took us to a world of pure imagination in the 1971 classic Willy Wonka and the Chocolate Factory, and in just a few months, Timothée Chalamet will take us back to where it all began for Roald Dahl’s beloved chocolatier.
+In the very near future, one of Hollywood’s brightest stars will don the iconic coat and top hat as he stars in Wonka, an origin story for Willy Wonka and how he came to be the most famous candy maker of all time.

 The Wonka Cast Includes Timothée Chalamet, Rowan Atkinson, Sally Hawkins, Keegan-Michael Key And More

 Taking on the role of the titular chocolatier in Wonka will be Timothée Chalamet, who will be joined by a few of the most charismatic faces (and voices) in show business today.
 The Wonka cast also includes Rowan Atkinson, Sally Hawkins, Keegan-Michael Key, Olivia Colman, Mathew Baynton, Jim Carter, Tom Davis, Simon Farnaby (who also co-wrote the film), Matt Lucas, and Natasha Rothwell, according to Deadline.
 It was revealed by IGN in April 2023 that Hugh Grant had joined the cast as an Oompa Loompa in the upcoming picture.